 There are three main strategies used by market makers: delta neutral market making, high-frequency trading, and grid trading.
 In delta neutral market making, market makers seek to earn a tiny markup (spread) between the price at which they buy and sell shares, counteracting risk by offloading it in another place.
 High-frequency trading involves constantly filling buy and sell orders around the market price and making small amounts of money most of the time, with the occasional loss when things turn against it.
 Grid trading involves placing limit orders throughout the book, of increasing size, around a moving average of the price, earning the spreads between buys and sells.

 Among the challenges of market making, one of the most significant is managing risk, as market makers are exposed to price volatility and the potential for losses if their trades are not executed correctly.
-To mitigate this risk, market makers may use a variety of risk management techniques, such as setting stop-loss orders, diversifying their portfolio, or using derivatives to hedge their positions.
+To mitigate this risk, market makers may use a variety of risk management techniques, such as setting stop-loss orders, diversifying their portfolio, or using derivatives such as futures or options trading to hedge their positions.

 Another key consideration for market makers is the impact of trading costs, such as exchange fees, brokerage fees, and other charges that can eat into their profits.
 To minimize these costs, market makers may choose to trade in markets with low fees, use low-cost execution platforms, or negotiate lower fees with their broker.

 A growing trend in market making is the use of machine learning algorithms.
 Machine learning algorithms use data and historical market information to make predictions about future market movements.
 This allows market makers to make informed decisions and identify profitable trades more accurately.
 The use of machine learning algorithms has also made it possible to automate many aspects of market making, freeing up market makers to focus on other areas of their business.